Choosing an Occupation Code

 The sponsor should have a clear idea of what the job duties involve, the requirements for the role and the role title.

 Appendix Skilled Occupations lists the relevant roles, and related job titles, which may be a useful starting point to compare against the role description.
-Sponsors should have reference to the ONS Occupation Coding Tool.
+Sponsors should have reference to the CASCOT occupation coding tool, which replaced the previous ONS Occupation Coding Tool.
 Users can search for a particular job role and find typical entry requirements and tasks for it.
 In general, sponsored workers should be performing the majority of the duties set out.

 The sponsor must then select the most ‘appropriate’ occupation code for the role.
 This is a requirement set out under the relevant Immigration Rules.